christophergarthwood/appdevstig_docs/Template_003_ApplicationConfigurationGuideStandard.md

 Explain how accounts work within the context of the application.
 Include discussion of service accounts as well.

 ***Example:***
-No service account are required for OFM-CS.
+No service accounts are required for OFM-CS.
 It is recommended OFM-CS be run as a standard user account that has only those privileges that are appropriate for typical scientific computing.
-If using a batch system it setup for subject user with access to appropriate queues will be necessary.
+If using a batch system, its setup for subject users with access to appropriate queues will be necessary.

 #### Roles